- Written by Dr.Mehmet Demircioglu

 Medical tourism can work well when the clinic is transparent and the surgeon is accountable.
 It becomes risky when the patient is treated as part of a high-volume schedule with little individualized planning.

-When patients ask about hair transplant cost in Turkey, I try to separate price from value.
+With hair transplant cost in Turkey, it helps to separate price from value.
 The real cost of a poor transplant is not only the first payment.
 It may include repair surgery, donor depletion, time off work, emotional stress, and years of trying to hide an unnatural result.

-This is why I tell patients not to judge only by the best photos.
+Patients should not judge only by selected photos.
 Ask for healed donor photos and similar cases.

 Ask what happens if growth is poor.
 Ask whether the same doctor who evaluates you will still be responsible after surgery.

-Before you say yes to a hair transplant, I want you to be able to describe your own plan in plain language.
-If you cannot explain who is doing what, why the graft number was chosen, how the hairline was designed, and what the long term plan is, you may not have enough information yet.
+Before agreeing to surgery, the patient should be able to describe their own plan in plain language.
+If they cannot explain the main responsibilities, the reason for the graft number, the hairline logic, and the long-term plan, they may not have enough information yet.

-You should know who examined your donor area.
-You should know who designed your hairline.
-You should know who performs the extraction, who creates the recipient sites, who places the grafts, and who supervises the grafts while they are outside the body.
+By the time you book, the responsibility should not feel mysterious.
+You should understand who examined the donor area, who designed the hairline, who controls extraction, who creates the recipient area incisions, who places the grafts, and who supervises the grafts while they are outside the body.

 It is also worth asking yourself what success really means.
 For one patient, success may be a stronger hairline.
 For another, it may be avoiding a visible donor problem, preserving future options, or finally feeling comfortable without concealers.